kohsuke/spark/docs/sql-ref-syntax-aux-show-databases.md

 ---

 ### Description
-Lists the databases that match a optionally supplied string pattern.
+Lists the databases that match an optionally supplied string pattern.
 If no pattern is supplied then the command lists all the databases in the system.
-Please note that the usage of SCHEMAS and DATABASES are interchangable and mean the same thing.
+Please note that the usage of `SCHEMAS` and `DATABASES` are interchangable and mean the same thing.

 ### Syntax